 (voiceover) "Welcome to another edition of "To Catch A Predator"

-Conan O'Brien: Oh, God.
-Okay, it's not what you think.
-I'm looking for the Emmys.
+Conan O'Brien: I'm looking for the Emmys.
 I'm hosting.

 Chris Hansen: Hosting?
 That's what you call this?

-Conan O'Brien: Yes, it's my second time.
-(Conan had previously hosted the Emmys in 2002)
+Conan O'Brien: Yes, it's my second time. note

 Chris Hansen: So you've done this before?